 RMRL REPEATER USER GUIDELINES

 The Rocky Mountain Radio League, Inc. (RMRL) owns and operates a number of amateur repeater systems near Denver that serve the Front Range.
 Since RMRL is a large organization, we have this set of guidelines for use of the repeaters that reflect the desires of a majority of the members.
 These are not intended to unreasonably restrict your operation, but rather to help ensure a pleasant operating environment is maintained for all.
+In addition, you may want to see How to sound like a pro when operating on a repeater.

 - During times of peak use and inclement weather, please keep transmissions short on all repeaters and pause long enough between them to allow emergency traffic to break in.
 If possible, use a simplex frequency rather than one of the repeaters.